JamesAnthonyLow/pg_coding_challenge_module/README.md

 - ```applyCategoryRule``` - applies rules for each option in a category, such as a discount or price increase corresponding to male/female.
 - ```applyBooleanRule``` - applies rules depending on whether or not a boolean field is either ```undefined```, true, or false.

+**Design Decision #3: The Pricing schema is parsed in order from top to bottom (i.e, if you want the base cost to be added before everything else you include it at the top of the file).
+A field specifying calculation order was considered however it was determined that this added complexibility and reduced readibility while at the same time slowing down the parsing of the pricing rules by several orders of magnitude.**

-**Design Decision #3: Currently very few options beyond what is necessary for satisfying the spec are implemented in the Pricer module.
+**Design Decision #4: Currently very few options beyond what is necessary for satisfying the spec are implemented in the Pricer module.
 The idea is that because of the infrastructure more rules can be added in the future and further functionality can accumulate over time.**

 ### Project Structure